rouault/llvm-project-deluge/README.md

   a function with the wrong signature will result in Deluge killing your program.

-- Deluge instruments va_arg and friends, so misusing it (even stashing/escaping it and then doing stuff after the function returns) will not violate the Deluge type system, but will most likely kill your program.
+- Deluge instruments va_arg and friends, so misusing it (even stashing/escaping it and then doing stuff after the function returns) will not break the Deluge type system, but will most likely kill your program.

 - Deluge is careful about what it tells the linker about your program, so that it can protect type or